-After you are done, you will receive in an email with links to top-level recommendations and, as an attachment, a report showing your scores a for each standard, element, and overall.
+After you are done, you will receive in an email with links to top-level recommendations and, as an attachment, a report showing your scores for each standard, element, and overall.
 You will also receive a bar chart that gives you a quick look at your organization's performance.
 Knowing where you stand points the way toward making your organization more effective and resilient.

 How to approach the Self-Assessment